 Ron and Andrea Camier established Mountain-Top Experience (MTE) in 1998 following Ron’s retrenchment from brown coal research and development due to the privatisation of the power industry.
 MTE’s 4WD tag-along tours throughout the Victorian High Country and passenger tours around Walhalla became very popular, winning many accolades including a Victorian Tourism Award in 2003.
 With its enthusiastic team of tour guides, MTE initiated a network of inter-related small businesses.
-This included 4WD driver training courses exceeding nationally accredited standards, and their Mt Baw Baw Transport Service to the snow each winter.
+This included Advanced 4WD driver training courses, and the Mt Baw Baw Transport Service to the snow each winter.
 Starting with the MTE fleet of vehicles, MTE4x4 was established in 2002 by Ian McCowat of Morwell, specialising in Land Rover modifications and accessories.
 Ian’s skills were in great demand by many other customers, until ceasing business in 2015.
 This work is now carried out by Land Rover specialist Will Heily of Bob’s Tuning & Repairs.